samgubernick/project-tree/README.md

-# project-tree
+# Project Tree
-Replicate the VS2022 explorer view to use with VSCode
+Replicate the VS2022 explorer view to use with VSCode.